 1. Your AC or Car Outlet May Not Have Power

-The auto or home adapter you’re using may not deliver any power because it is not receiving any in the first place.
-This can happen due to a broken AC or car circuit, tripped circuit breaker, blown fuse, faulty wiring, power failure, and the like.
+Now your adapter may not deliver any power at all.
+That could be because it is not receiving any in the first place.
+This can happen due to a broken AC or car circuit or circuit breaker that’s off.
+A blown fuse, faulty wiring, or power failure can cause this as well.

-Check that your outlet has power by testing it by plugging in a lamp or other device to it, to see if it works.
-Reset circuit breakers if tripped, and if the outlet has a light switch that controls it, then be sure that that switch is in the ON position.
+Check that your outlet has power.
+E.g. Test it by plugging in a lamp or other device to it, to see if that device works.
+Then reset circuit breakers if any are OFF.
+Also if a light switch controls the outlet, then flip that switch ON.

 2. Power Supply is Too Weak or Defective

-The JBL Clip 4 red light stays on perhaps because the charging adapter you have provides SOME but not ENOUGH recharging energy.
-Or, the output power has weakened over time.
-The speaker requires at least 0.5 amps of charging current at 5 volts (2.5 watts) from the supply to fully recharge in the specified time of 3 hours.
+The red light stays on perhaps, because the adapter you have provides SOME but not ENOUGH power.
+Or, the output power is weaker than when this adapter was new.
+The speaker needs 0.5 amps at 5 volts (2.5 watts) to fully recharge in the shortest time.

 3. The USB Charging Cord is Too Long, Thin, or is Defective